Tool Agents: Empowering LLMs to Use Tools and Explore Environments

 - Loss with the tool result ($L^+$)

-What if no ready-made toolset is provided?
-The TroVE framework enables LLMs to automatically induce reusable high-level functions from a stream of tasks.
-It builds compact, efficient, and automatically verifiable toolboxes without the need for additional training or human supervision.
+What if no ready-made toolset is provided in a specific environment?
+The TroVE framework enables LLMs to automatically induce reusable high-level functions from a stream of programmatic tasks.
+It builds a compact, efficient, and automatically verifiable toolbox from scratch, completely eliminating the need for additional training or human supervision.

 3. Environment Representation and Exploration